Athertonville, Kentucky: Whiskey production in Athertonville (1867–1972)

 John McDougal Atherton’s (1841–1932) two distilleries in Athertonville were Mayfield and Atherton, and were located on opposite sides of Knob Creek.
-This is a short distance from Knob Creek Farm, the birthplace of Abraham Lincoln.
+This is a short distance from Knob Creek Farm, the boyhood home of Abraham Lincoln.
 His son Peter Lee Atherton (1862–1939) entered the family business.

 In roughly 1883, he relocated J. M. Atherton Company headquarters to Whiskey Row, Louisville on 125 W Main St., but the distillery in Athertonville continued to be owned by the Atherton family until 1899.
 When the company moved to Louisville, Peter Lee Atherton became the Vice President and general manager.
 John McDougal Atherton sold the distillery in 1899 in order to focus on real estate and investments.

 Production stopped during prohibition.
 However, it resumed in 1933.
 The distillery was sold to Seagram in 1946.
 The Athertonville distillery made whiskey to support the Seagram's portfolio of blended whiskeys.
 The core of the facility was destroyed by a fire on February 19, 1972, and put over 50 employees out of work.
 This story was covered in depth in the Kentucky Standard on February 24, 1972.
 A fire broke out in the still house at about 3:40 a.m.
 Fire crew fought the blaze for four hours, containing the fire within the brick walls.
 The power house, fermenting room, and evaporator escaped damage and did not spread to the three warehouses where the whiskey was stored.
 All distillery operations ceased in Athertonville after this date.
 Seagram sold the Athertonville distillery in 1987.

-Athertonville was at one point the second largest town in Larue county, but following prohibition, the town declined quickly.
+Athertonville was at one point the second-largest town in Larue County, but following Prohibition, the town declined quickly.